The Eastside has grown and it's time for our infrastructure to catch up

 Now is the time to upgrade

-Studies project that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside's transmission system as early as winter 2017-18.
+Studies project that growth on the Eastside could cause demand for electricity to exceed the capacity of the backbone of the Eastside's transmission system as early as winter of 2017-18 and summer of 2018.

-Federal regulations require Puget Sound Energy (PSE) to have sufficient infrastructure to meet foreseeable demand or plan for intentional rolling blackouts to customers.
-If PSE plans to use rotating blackouts to meet our federally mandated requirements, we must discuss that plan publicly.
-Our studies show that if no action is taken to upgrade the backbone of the Eastside's transmission system, PSE may have to utilize additional Corrective Action Plans that resort to intentional rolling blackouts.
+Federal regulations require Puget Sound Energy (PSE) to have sufficient infrastructure to meet foreseeable demand requirements or plan for intentional rolling blackouts to customers.
+If PSE plans to use rotating blackouts to meet our federally-mandated requirements, we must discuss that plan publicly.
+Our studies show that if no action is taken to upgrade the backbone of the Eastside's transmission system, PSE may have to utilize additional Corrective Action Plans that plan for intentional rolling blackouts to meet federal requirements.

 No responsible utility - or community, particularly those that value sophisticated technology industries - wants to use intentional rolling blackouts as a federal compliance strategy.
 That is certainly not PSE's desire.